 What We Have Learned Delivering Workshops

-In this article we’re sharing the lessons we have learned delivering our hands-on, interactive, in-classroom, Gifting Sense workshops.
-We’re doing this to help Grade and Middle School Teachers give workshops to their own students, in their own classrooms (or online) until the pandemic ends.
-Delivering workshops isn’t hard, certainly not for a Teacher, but does of course get easier as you witness where (particularly younger) students can get a bit stuck, and how you can help them proceed.
+In this article we’re sharing the insights we have gained delivering our hands-on, interactive, in-classroom (sometimes via Zoom), workshops – to help teachers give workshops to their own students, in their own classrooms.
+Delivering workshops isn’t hard, certainly not for a professional educator, but does of course get easier as you witness where (particularly younger) students can get a bit stuck, and how you can help them proceed.
 So please, read on.
-We love our job, developing and delivering this content, helping kids learn to think before they buy.
-We hope you will too.
+We love our job, developing and delivering this content, helping kids experience first-hand why thinking before buying is such a powerful and rewarding life skill.
+We hope you will too!

 First and foremost, buyer’s remorse is a universal experience.
 We’ve never been in a classroom where both the students and their teacher haven’t made at least one purchase they were disappointed with.
 So consider tapping into that memory when you are beginning – perhaps with a funny anecdote from your own life.
 In addition to buyer’s remorse, most of us have also received at least one birthday or holiday gift that wasn’t quite what we were hoping for – even though our spouses, parents and extended family members certainly didn’t try to spend their time or money on an item or experience that ended up being under appreciated…